microtrain/bootcamp/11-CakePHP/01-MVC.md

 # MVC

-MVC is a software design patter that splits your application into three distinct layers; the data layer (Model), the logic layer (Controller), and the presentation layer (View).
+MVC is a software design pattern that splits your application into three distinct layers; the data layer (Model), the logic layer (Controller), and the presentation layer (View).

 ### Model

-A model can be anything that provides data such a table in a database, a reference to an API, a spreed sheet, etc. For our user a model will reference a table in a database.
+A model can be anything that provides data such as a table in a database, a reference to an API, a spreadsheet, etc. For our use a model will reference a table in a database.

 ### View

-View's are the presentation layer.
+Views are the presentation layer.
 Views will typically be HTML but can be anything a client can read such as .html, .json, .xml, .pdf or even a header that only a machine can access.

 ### Controller